mongodb/docs-java-other/README.md

 ```

 This will initiate a submodule (if necessary) that tracks the *gh-pages* branch
 of the [mongo-java-driver](https://github.com/mongodb/mongo-java-driver).
-It will
+It then
-then build the documents and copy items over as necessary (using rsync).
+builds the documents in a new directory in the submodule that corresponds to the
+new version name.

 ## Building API Documentation